Important Step When Buying Any Used Vehicle is the Pre-Purchase Inspection

 A comprehensive Bumper-to-Bumper, Mechanical, Electrical, Body & Frame Inspection, including On-Board Computer Diagnostics, Compression Evaluation, Road Test, Safety Recalls, and current Texas DMV Title information.

-All inspections are performed by ASE Master Technicians and Frame Specialists.
+All inspections are performed by ASE Master Certified Technicians and Frame Specialists.
 All vans are fully equipped with all the necessary testing & evaluating equipment, including computer testing and hydraulic lifts.

 Regardless of what make or model of used vehicle you buy, or if you buy it from a dealer, individual or it is a certified pre-owned; it is the BUYERS RESPONSIBILITY to determine the current condition of the vehicle including any existing problems and previous accident damage.
 A Carfax report cannot tell you the current condition of any mechanical or electrical system and most accidents do not show up on a Carfax report.

-A history report or a certified vehicle are NOT a substitute for a professional pre-purchase inspection!
+A vehicle history report or buying a certified vehicle are NOT a substitute for a professional pre-purchase inspection!
 You cannot negotiate your best deal until your determine the actual condition of every component and system.
 A profession Pre-purchase inspection is the most important process when purchasing any used vehicle.